kangarooni/jump-start/learning-to-code/hello-world/README.md

 		5. In terminal type `ruby hello_world.rb` and press [enter]
 * Reflect on the steps you completed, and try them a few more times without referencing the instructions to practice
 * Using `irb` and from researching online, understand the difference between `print` and `puts` methods in Ruby.

+'puts' enters a new line after text displayed; 'prints' does not have a new line